-151 Communication Fundamentals 3 Credit Hours 3 Billable Contact Hours Prerequisite: RDG 090 and ENGL 090 or qualifying score
+151 Communication Fundamentals 3 Credit Hours 3 Billable Contact Hours

+Prerequisite: ENGL 090 and RDG 090 or qualifying score on accepted placement tests

 This course is designed to acquaint the student with the principles of the communication process: intrapersonal, interpersonal and public.
 It is a broad-based approach to aid the student in becoming a more effective communicator.
 Each student will present formal speeches to inform, persuade and demonstrate and be expected to participate in class discussions.